bmatsuo/bmatsuo.github.io/_drafts/http-timeouts-in-go.markdown

 ###Separate HTTP client timeouts

-The setup for declaring timeouts in Go is the way it is because of how "net/http" modularizes and separates concerns.
+The setup for declaring timeouts in Go is the way it's because of how "net/http" modularizes and separates concerns in the client.
 There is a function for dialing (opening connections), a and a function for executing a round-trip request over a previously dialed connection.
 The interface at the client's abstraction is very simple and convenient while still allowing for things like connection pooling.
 But the simplicity can make other things (in this case controlling timeouts other than wall clock time) more difficult to do correctly or otherwise awkward.

 {%highlight go%}
 open := time.Second